-A commonly asked question for those embarking on a gluten free diet – “Is quinoa a safe alternative to eat?”
+A commonly asked question for those embarking on a gluten free diet – “Is quinoa gluten free?”

 Gluten Free Quinoa

 Quinoa is actually not a grain.
 It is a pseudocereal seed used by many as a gluten free grain substitute.